rmupap/rmupap.github.io/_includes/accreditation-details.md

 Rocky Mountain University of Health Professions (RMUoHP) PA Program is not accredited at this time, but has entered the formal process to earn accreditation.

-A formal application for 'Accreditation-Provisional' will be submitted to the ARC-PA in September 2014.
-A formal site visit will be conducted shortly thereafter in November 2014.
-Members of **the ARC-PA commision will convene in March of 2015 to render a decision on RMUoHP PA's accreditation status**, prior to anticipated matriculation of the inaugural RMUoHP PA class in May 2015.
+A formal application for 'Accreditation-Provisional' was submitted to the ARC-PA in August 2014.
+A formal site visit will be conducted in November 2014.
+Members of **the ARC-PA commision will then convene in March of 2015 to render a decision on RMUoHP PA's accreditation status**, prior to anticipated matriculation of the inaugural RMUoHP PA class in May 2015.

 The ARC-PA describes the provisional accreditation process as follows: